 But Kellard cannot deny his true love for Davies and returns home to win her back only to discover she has married Blackwell.
 Which lover will Davies choose?
 Davies is splendid as the young woman torn between love and guilt.
 Kellard and Blackwell do well as the young men who lover he.
 Charles Lane plays the step father.
 Vivienne Osborne plays Marie Cliff and Corinne Barker plays Helen the artist.

 High point of the film may be the 12-minute Ball of the Gods sequence, a huge masquerade party the art students throw.
-Somewhere among the many film extras are Norma Shearer and her siblings Edith and Athole.
+Somewhere among the many film extras are Norma Shearer, her mother Edith, and sister Athole.
 The film was co-directed by Leon D'Usseau and Robert Z. Leonard with a screenplay by Frances Marion.

 Was this review helpful to you?